hmchen47/Programming/RefCards/HTML.md

 #### Definition and Characteristics of Elements

 + The pieces themselves, i.e. a paragraph is an element, or a header is an element, even the body is an element

++ [Elements](/WebDev/Frontend-W3C/1-HTML5CSSFund/04-Debug.md#identifying-html5-elements): the intangible parts of your Web page, described by the text in tags and rendered on the screen of whatever device you're looking at your Web page with

 + Tree structure:
   + parent element: an element wholely containing any given element (except for the outermost 'html' element)